-The Jurisdictional SERTP Sponsors are making this filing in compliance with the Commission's directives in April 13th Order.
-By making this filing in compliance with that Order, the Jurisdictional SERTP Sponsors understand that they have hereby satisfied any of the Commission's filing requirements that might apply.
-Should any of the Commission's regulations (including filing regulations) or requirements be found to apply that these filings may not have addressed, the Jurisdictional SERTP Sponsors respectfully request waiver of any such regulation or requirement.
+OVEC is making this filing in compliance with the Commission's directives in July 28th Order.
+By making this filing in compliance with that Order, OVEC understands that it has hereby satisfied any of the Commission's filing requirements that might apply.
+Should any of the Commission's